Pinterest offers new tool, lays base for money-making features

-SAN FRANCISCO (Reuters) - Online scrapbook Pinterest is rolling out new tools that will show businesses the number of visitors it delivers to their websites, part of the fast-growing start-up’s efforts to forge closer ties to companies and build a base for the introduction of money-making features.
+SAN FRANCISCO, March 12 (Reuters) - Online scrapbook Pinterest is rolling out new tools that will show businesses the number of visitors it delivers to their websites, part of the fast-growing start-up’s efforts to build a base for the introduction of money-making features.

-The latest offering -- known as Pinterest Web Analytics -- will give site owners insights into how people are interacting with “pins” that originate from their websites.
-The start-up company will announce the free offering on its blog on Tuesday.

-“The goal is really to help websites understand what content is resonating with people on Pinterest,” Cat Lee, a product manager at Pinterest, told Reuters in an interview.

 Pinterest does not currently display any revenue-generating advertising on its website, but retailers and large brands such as The Gap, Patagonia and Dell are increasingly using the site to promote their products.